 Refer to DataWedge Set Config API.

 - Voice Input is validated only with English.
+For use with other languages, the device must be connected to the internet.

 - Offline speech recognition provides lower accuracy levels.